MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-vad-reload.md

 ---
-title: vad_reload
+title: "vad_reload"
-description: The vad_reload extension reloads the user-mode modules for a specified process by using the virtual address descriptors (VADs) of that process.
+description: "The vad_reload extension reloads the user-mode modules for a specified process by using the virtual address descriptors (VADs) of that process."
 keywords: ["vad_reload Windows Debugging"] ms.date: 05/23/2017
 topic_type: